readthedocs/readthedocs.org/docs/tutorial/index.rst

    Import projects view

 Locate your ``rtd-tutorial`` project
-(possibly clicking "next ››" at the bottom if you have several pages of projects), and then click on the "+" button to the right of the name.
+(possibly clicking :guilabel:`next ››` at the bottom if you have several pages of projects), and then click on the |:heavy_plus_sign:| button to the right of the name.
 The next page will ask you to fill some details about your Read the Docs project:

 Name